China–India relations: 2020s

 After the 2022 visit by Nancy Pelosi to Taiwan, the Ministry of Foreign Affairs of India responded, "Like many other countries, India, too, is concerned at recent developments.
-We urge the exercise of restraint, avoidance of unilateral actions to change status quo, de-escalation of tensions, and efforts to maintain peace and stability in the region."
+We urge the exercise of restraint, avoidance of unilateral actions to change the status quo, de-escalation of tensions, and efforts to maintain peace and stability in the region."
 India stopped reiterating the so-called "One China" policy as early as 2010.

 In September 2022, India and China pulled back soldiers from a friction point along the line of actual control.
 However, according to India's Ministry for External Affairs, the situation on the Line of Actual Control is "still not normal".
 The Diplomat has reported that normalcy around the border between the countries seems unlikely and may not develop further.